daniel-alves-fernandes/stplot/README.md

 ssc install colrspace
 ssc install palettes
 ```

-You can download these packages manually.
-After installing these packages, put `stplot.ado` and `stplot.sthlp` in your working directory or your personal Stata directory.

 If these packages are not on your system in the first run, `stplot` will prompt you to install them.
 In this case, the installation process will be handled automatically by the program.